wordplay-workshop/modern/index.md

   title: "Wordplay: When Language Meets Games"
   text: >
     Official website for the Wordplay Workshop at NeurIPS 2020.
+    Date and time: Full day workshop on Fri Dec 11<sup>th</sup> or Sat the 12<sup>th</sup>, TBD
+    Location: The workshop will be held **virtually** due to risks and travel restrictions associated with COVID-19.
+See more information from the [NeurIPS website](https://neurips.cc/).
   action: # action button is optional
     label: Back to the '80s
     url: https://wordplay-workshop.github.io/

 sections:

   - type: portfolio.html
     # this section has always ID 'portfolio'
     #section_id: portfolio